 Bayou Beer Garden, New Orleans

 In the deep south, the nights are warm and humid, making a cold beer all the more appealing.
 The large Bayou Beer Garden in New Orleans provides plenty of palm trees for shade and over a hundred beers to keep you cool.

 Mason’s Brewing, Bangor

 A friend from Portland, Maine, told me his favorite Maine beer garden is Mason’s Brewing in Bangor.
 Great food and beer pair beautifully with the patio’s view, which overlooks the Penobscot River.
-Start out with the soft pretzels with beer cheese while you enjoy the scenery.
+Start with soft pretzels and beer cheese dip while you enjoy the scenery.